 - Remove rump roast slices, and discard marinade.

-- Brown the roast slices over a medium fire in the butter oil in batches.
+- Brown the roast slices over a medium fire in the butter or oil in batches.
 Transfer to a paper towel-covered plate.

 - Add the Cajun trinity of onion, green and red bell pepper, and celery to the Dutch oven.
 Brown the trinity in the pan drippings.
 Add more butter or oil, if you need it, throughout the browning process.